paladin-t/b8/README.md

 [![BASIC8 on Steam](pages/imgs/steam.png)](http://store.steampowered.com/app/767240/)

-For the moment, BASIC8 is released for Windows only, however, there are plans to support other systems.

 | FANTASY | COMPUTER |
 |----|----|
 | <img src="pages/imgs/app.png" width="256"> | BASIC8 is an integrated **fantasy computer** for game and other program development.
 You can create, share and play disks in a modern BASIC dialect, with built-in tools for editing sprites, tiles, maps and more. |